sguox002/leetcode/leetcode-all.md

 ->>

 <<-250	Count Univalue Subtrees    		52.7%	Medium
-post order traversal.
+post order traversal, if current subtree is univalue add 1.
 ->>

 <<-255	Verify Preorder Sequence in Binary Search Tree    		45.9%	Medium
+root left right.
-binary search to find the upper bound and divide into left and right.
+binary search to find the upper bound and divide into left and right. and check all left < right. similar to divide and conquer.
 ->>

-<<-270	Closest Binary Search Tree Value    		49.2%	Easy
-find the value in O(logn). target is float. curr_diff=target-root->val, >0 we want to reduce the diff, goes to right. else goes to left O(h).
-->>

-<<-272	Closest Binary Search Tree Value II    		51.3%	Hard
-find the k values closest to the target in BST.
-O(N): the difference is ia V shape. using a deque to move the window.
-O(N) if the tree is balanced: find the closest node and extend left and right (inorder and reverse inorder) ->>

 <<-298	Binary Tree Longest Consecutive Sequence    		47.6%	Medium
 path shall follow parent child, ascending order.
 dfs: if root!=parent+1, then reset the length otherwise =parent.length+1 ->>

-<<-333	Largest BST Subtree    		36.7%	Medium
-find the subtree which is a BST with largest number of nodes.
-postorder: count the nodes and get the lmax and rmin to make sure it is a bst O(N) complexity.
-->>

 <<-437	Path Sum III    		47.7%	Medium
 find number of path with sum=target, the path does not need from root to leaf, but any downpath is good.